Solving 'top k frequent elements' using bucket sort

 But then I hit a roadblock:

-• How do I efficiently find the top k frequent elements?
+- How do I efficiently find the top

-• Sorting all elements by frequency would take O(N log N), which feels unnecessary when I only need the top k.
+ktimes, I end up with an O(N²) solution in the worst case. - Sorting all elements by frequency would take O(N log N), which feels unnecessary when I only need the top

 This forced me to rethink the problem.